 Food and health are lifelong passions of mine.
 I grew up in Italy, the country that gave birth to the Slow Food movement.
 I was raised appreciating the gifts of the land; I was taught to savor every bite, to make every single meal a sensory experience.

-*The Nutritional Therapy Association mission statement says that “the health problems of modern society are the result of poor nutritional foundations that do not support good health.
+“Let food be thy medicine, and medicine be thy food.” – Hippocrates 460 B.C.*The Nutritional Therapy Association mission statement says that “the health problems of modern society are the result of poor nutritional foundations that do not support good health.
 The Nutritional Therapy Association is guided by a profound respect for the teaching of the nutritional pioneers; a commitment to the concept of biochemical individuality; and a belief that within each of us lies an innate intelligence that will guide us.”